 All while, acknowledging that we can’t meet our own ends at the expense of others.

-The fourth step toward a more effective communication is to request that which fulfill your needs.
+The fourth step toward more effective communication is to request that fulfills your needs.

 How do we make requests that make others more willing to respond compassionately to our needs?